 Perennial meadows thrive best in poor soils because grasses compete less with wildflowers, therefore the flowers will exceed the ratio of grass.

-If you have rich or loam soil Corn flowers, Poppies, Cowslips and Oxeye Daises will thrive well and dominate for the first couple of seasons.
+If you have rich or loam soil, then Corn flowers, Poppies, Cowslips and Oxeye Daises will thrive well and dominate for the first couple of seasons.
 However, it may be worth considering removing the top layer of soil and sowing directly into a sub-soil, although this is often not practical or cost efficient on larger areas.
 For smaller areas and gardens you can change an existing border where the soil is naturally rich.

 For sandy soils, you can use Oxeye daisies, Corn Poppy, Cranesbill, Yarrow, Meadow Buttercup amongst many others.